 Hiroaki Yoshihara has worked as an executive and consultant at an international consulting firm, has extensive experience solving management problems for global companies, and has specialized insight in accounting.
-He has served as an Outside Director at the Company since 2008 and as Outside Director and Audit and Supervisory Committee Member of the Company since 2016.
+He has served as an Outside Director at the Company since 2008.
 Leveraging his experience and insight in managing the affairs of the Company, he has contributed to strengthening the functions of the Board of Directors from an independent perspective.

-In addition to the above reason, he is appointed as an Outside Director because the Company expects that he will be able to strengthen decision-making and supervisory functions of the Board of Directors from an independent perspective.
+He is appointed as an Outside Director because the Company expects that he will be able to strengthen decision-making and supervisory functions of the Board of Directors from an independent perspective.